alassek/objectify/README.md

 ## API status

-* Currently Objectify is failing 7 of 9 tests, with more tests yet to come
 * Objectify.fields is not yet supported
 * Adding nested objects after "[]" is not yet supported, but will be
   - If you're good with Regular Expressions, I would appreciate some help with this